 Poor Acquired Vision: Manuel Conde, OD

-JB was a 25-year-old male who had been wearing silicone/acrylate (S/A) gas-permeable (GP) lenses for the past eight years.
-He came to the office complaining of reduction of vision for several weeks with his current GP lenses.
+JB was a 25-year-old male who had been wearing low-Dk gas permeable (GP) corneal contact lenses for the past eight years.
+He presented to the office complaining of decreased vision for several weeks with his current GP lenses.
 His lenses were approximately 1 ½ years old.

 Test Procedures, Fitting/Refitting, Design and Ordering

 |OD: 20/30+||Over-refraction: -0.50 DS 20/25|